commercialhaskell/stack/doc/yaml_configuration.md

 |FreeBSD         |freebsd32|freebsd64  |AArch64: freebsd-aarch64                                    |
 |OpenBSD         |openbsd32|openbsd64  |                                                            |

-For GHC, the distinguishing 'Version' in the field format includes a 'tag' for any (optional) GHC variant (see [ghc-variant](#ghc-variant)) and a further 'tag' for any (optional) specialised GHC build (see [ghc-build](#ghc-build)).
+For GHC, the distinguishing 'Version' in the key format includes a 'tag' for any (optional) GHC variant (see [ghc-variant](#ghc-variant)) and a further 'tag' for any (optional) specialised GHC build (see [ghc-build](#ghc-build)).